fodilfliti/flutter_scale_kit/README.md

 Desktop behavior (CSS-like):

-- On Android/iOS, devices are classified only as mobile or tablet by width; desktop logic doesn’t apply.
+- On Android/iOS, devices are classified only as mobile or tablet by width; desktop logic doesn't apply.
 - On desktop (width ≥ 1200), desktop values are used by default.
 You can opt to reuse tablet/mobile values to mimic CSS breakpoints.
-- This lets you build grids like in CSS (e.g., 2/4/8 columns) while forcing desktop to act like tablet/mobile if that’s desired.
+- This lets you build grids like in CSS (e.g., 2/4/8 columns) while forcing desktop to act like tablet/mobile if that's desired.

 Examples: